-The surrogate_based_global method was developed to address two needs.
-The first is the case where a user wishes to use existing function evaluations or a fixed sample size (perhaps based on computational cost and allocation of resources) to build a surrogate once and optimize on it.
-In this case (a single global optimization on a surrogate model), the set of surrogate building points is determined in advance as opposed to the trust-region local surrogate optimization in which the number of "true" function evaluations depends on the location and size of the trust region, the goodness of the surrogate within the trust-region, and problem characteristics.
+In the first, and perhaps most common, global surrogate use case, a user wishes to use existing function evaluations or a fixed sample size (perhaps based on computational cost and allocation of resources) to build a surrogate once and optimize on it.
+For this single global optimization on a surrogate model, the set of surrogate build points is determined in advance.
+Contrast this with trust-region local methods in which the number of "true" function evaluations depends on the location and size of the trust region, the goodness of the surrogate within it, and overall problem characteristics.
+Any Dakota optimizer can be used with a (build-once) global surrogate by specifying the id_model of a global surrogate model with the optimizer's model_pointer keyword.

-In the second surrogate_based_global use case, we want to update the surrogate, but globally.
-That is, we add points to the sample set used to create the surrogate, rebuild the surrogate, and then perform another global optimization on the new surrogate.
+The more tailored, adaptive surrogate_based_global method supports the second use case: globally updating the surrogate during optimization.
+This method iteratively adds points to the sample set used to create the surrogate, rebuilds the surrogate, and then performs global optimization on the new surrogate.
 Thus, surrogate-based global optimization can be used in an iterative scheme.
 In one iteration, minimizers of the surrogate model are found, and a selected subset of these are passed to the next iteration.
 In the next iteration, these surrogate points are evaluated with the "truth" model, and then added to the set of points upon which the next surrogate is constructed.
 This presents a more accurate surrogate to the minimizer at each subsequent iteration, presumably driving to optimality quickly.
 Note that a global surrogate is constructed using the same bounds in each iteration.
 This approach has no guarantee of convergence.